smaclell/smaclell.github.io/_posts/2015-09-18-parameterized-tests-made-simple.md

 method one test case at a time with all the test case's parameter values.

-Both attributes apply to the test method itself. ``TestCase`` directly contains values for its test case(s) whereas ``TestSource`` refers to another method/type which will supply the values.
+Both attributes apply to the test method itself. ``TestCase`` directly contains values for its test case(s) whereas ``TestCaseSource`` refers to another method/type which will supply the values.
 I will explain the difference more below.

 ### TestCase Attribute

 The [TestCase][TestCase] attribute is applied directly to a single test and provide values for one test case.
-If you want multiple cases add more copies of the attributes!
+If you want multiple cases add more copies of the attribute!
 The values provided to the TestCase attribute line up with their matching parameter.
 More options can be configured using named parameters on the attribute, such as the test name or expected exceptions.

-The main drawback of this approach is only simple compile time constants can be used as parameters.
+The main drawback to this approach is only simple compile time constants can be used as parameters.
 This simplicity is not all bad.
 It helps keep the tests focused and avoids having more complicated logic sneak into your test setup.